-6. Multi-scalar, impact assessment methods (Chair, Lawrence): Impact assessment is important in order to explore, holistically, a wide range of the effects of global environmental change.
+F. Multi-scalar Impact Assessment Methods.
+Impact assessment is important in order to explore, holistically, a wide range of the effects of global environmental change.
 From an ESM perspective impact assessment is done very simply, with a limited number of variables.
-Assessment is based primarily on the outcomes of physical models (e.g. of the climate system) being applied to sectors (usually one sector at a time without consideration of the effects of cross-sectoral interactions or indirect impacts).
+Assessment is based primarily on the outcomes of physical models (e.g., of the climate system) being applied to sectors - usually one sector at a time without consideration of the effects of cross-sectoral interactions or indirect impacts.
 We need to move away from these rather simplistic approaches to explore impacts on people, societies and their well-being.
 This requires more insight into, and definition of, the concept of well-being, and the identification of appropriate metrics to assess it.
 Impact assessment also needs to address scale and extent issues, identify the key processes of interest, explore connectivity across spatial and temporal scales and processes and understand cascading effects across scales.